- Acceptance of Agreement

 - Online at https://carleton.ca/campuscard/web-card-centre/,

-- In person at the Campus Card Office (407 UC) during regular operating hours, or
+- In person at the Campus Card Office (407 NN) during regular operating hours, or

 - After Hours Only: call University Safety at 613-520-3612 to deactivate access control.

 Until notice has been received, you will be responsible for all use of your Campus Card, whether or not such use is authorized by you until the card is deactivated.
 Upon issuance of a replacement Campus Card, your remaining cash balance will be transferred to your new Campus Card.
-Once your old Campus Card is replaced due to theft or loss, it is de-activated and cannot be re-activated should you find it at a later date.
+Once your old Campus Card is replaced, it is de-activated and cannot be re-activated should you find it at a later date.
+Please return any found Campus Cards to the Campus Card Office.

 All Campus Cards expire 4 years from the date of issuance.
-Should you continue to attend Carleton University after such date, a new card will be issued at no cost.
+Should you continue to attend or be employed by Carleton University after such date, a new card will be issued at no cost.
 Should you at any time stop attending Carleton but return within 4 years, your card will still be valid.

 The University will not debit your accounts other than in accordance with transactions authorized through the use of your Campus Card, or as permitted under these terms.
 The Campus Card Office will provide statements only when requested in person, although access to recent transaction history is available online through the Web Card Centre.

 If your Campus Card has no Stored Value and Credit transactional activity on it for a period of two (2) years, the University will deactivate all current plans and any balance of funds shall become the property of the University.
-The University reserves the right to deduct any outstanding balance on your student account from your refund.
+The University reserves the right to deduct any outstanding balance on your student account from your refund, but is not obligated to do so.

 Carleton University and the Campus Card Office are not responsible for the refusal to accept or honor your Campus Card account by any of the participating establishments for whatever reason, including but not limited to the following: